grpc/grpc.github.io/_posts/2018-11-16-grpc-dotnet-build.md

 `.proto` files in .NET C# projects starting with the version 1.17 of the Grpc.Tools NuGet package, now available from Nuget.org.

-You no longer need separate scripts to generate code from `.proto` files: The .NET build magic handles this for you.
+You no longer need to use hand-written scripts to generate code from `.proto`
+files: The .NET build magic handles this for you.
 The integrated tools locate the proto compiler and gRPC plugin, standard Protocol Buffer imports, and track dependencies before invoking the code generators, so that the generated C# source files are never out of date, at the same time keeping regeneration to the minimum required.
 In essence, `.proto` files are treated as first-class